huipingcao/nmsu_cs_chu_sgs/README.md

    solver: 210 = subsampling FLDA-d

 4. Example shell script files are under *cmd* folder.
+Remember to change data path before running the script file.

+5. Data.
+We use public data set (NIPS, Enron, NYTimes, PubMed) from UCI reposiroty.
+Please send us an email for the cleaned data download link.